Twin Peaks: The Final Dossier

+Twin Peaks: The Final Dossier is an epistolary supernatural mystery novel by Mark Frost, based on the television series Twin Peaks (1990–2017).
+It serves as a sequel to Frost's earlier book, The Secret History of Twin Peaks (2016) and the 2017 revival of the series.
+The novel is presented as a series of FBI reports detailing the fates of several inhabitants of the fictional town following the events of the series finale.

+The book was initially released by Flatiron Books on October 31, 2017.

 Summary

-Unlike The_Secret_History_of_Twin_Peaks, which was composed of many documents compiled by Major Garland Briggs, The Final Dossier contains a series of 18 FBI reports written by Agent Preston following the events of the entire series, which expand on the fates of several characters which were not explained in the television series or the previous book, and clarifying some apparent discrepancies between them.
+Unlike The Secret History of Twin Peaks, which was composed of many documents compiled by Major Garland Briggs, The Final Dossier contains a series of 18 FBI reports written by Agent Preston following the events of the entire series, which expand on the fates of several characters which were not explained in the television series or the previous book, and clarifying some apparent discrepancies between them.